nedpat/random-quote-machine/README.md

 - Fetches and displays random quotes and their author's name

-- Tweet the current quote to Twitter
+- Tweets the current quote to Twitter

 - Loads random images from picsum.photos and displays them as a background